-In our research, we also include PC-on-Cash-Drawer devices (PCOCD); however, we do not attempt to distinguish between vendors.
+In our research, we do include PC on Cash Drawer Devices (PCOCD), however, we do not attempt to distinguish between vendors.
 We do include Self-Checkout units in our figures but do not break these out in the discussion.

-We do not include Electronic Cash Registers (ECR) in our study.
+We do not include Electronic Cash Registers (ECR’s) in our study.
 Although the lines have blurred as to POS and ECR in terms of processors and connectivity, we believe there is a clear distinction in functionality, expandability, and serviceability between the devices.

 As this report also looks at market segment information, it is important that we distinguish the types of institutions we include in each market segment.
 These are the following:

 Drug Stores: Stores that sell personal care and medicinal items and have 2-5 terminals per store.

 Department Stores: Traditionally larger format stores, upscale in products and including hard and soft goods with department style checkout.